logsandstuff/c_tools/README.md

 ## Other fun tips

 ### Host a simple HTTP on your Linux machine
 This is great to easily download executable from here when you're troubleshooting locally.
-See examples below, just choose an unused port.
-Access file from http://xx.xx.xx.xx/1584/Documents/rev_c.exe
+See examples below, just choose an unused port (here I show it using the IP 10.0.0.20 and the port 1584 as an example).
+Access file from http://10.0.0.20/1584/Documents/rev_c.exe

      python3 -m http.server 1584
      python2 -m SimpleHTTPServer 1584